Safat628/CodingDocs/README.md

-Simple Movie Listing Console Application
-It has some features that are visible in the output
+Simple Movie Listing Console Application.It has some features that are visible in the output.